 Everything you need to know to successfully tackle evolving technical challenges, efficiently apply IFRS updates and understand the practical impact for your business in time for your reporting season.

-BENEFIT FROM MULTI-FACETED EXPERTISE:
+BENEFIT FROM THE COURSE LEADER'S MULTI-FACETED EXPERTISE:

 He was a member of the Accounting Standards Committee (ASC) of the UK and Ireland from 1987 to 1990.